If you are being investigated for a crime, we can help protect you and your rights.

 Criminal investigations are conducted by the various police agencies of the state and federal government in addition to the state district attorneys and federal prosecutors.
 Police agencies including city police officers, sheriff’s officers, Department of Public Safety (DPS) officers, Texas Rangers and state troopers typically conduct the initial investigation on the state level.
 On the federal level, agents from the FBI, DEA, DHS, ATF and Secret Service typically conduct the initial investigations.
 After a case has been filed, the initial investigating agencies typically hand off the investigation to state or federal prosecutors.

 Throughout this process, the investigators will conduct interviews with potential witnesses and collect physical evidence.
 If you are being contacted by law enforcement as part of an investigation, you should consider calling us immediately before you cooperate.
 You do not have to have done anything wrong to be convicted of a crime.
 You may be the subject of an investigation without even knowing it.
 Even if you want to cooperate, it is best to gather as much information as possible in advance.
 Bear in mind that police officers and law enforcement are trained to make arrests and put people in jail.
 They are not trained to advocate for you or look out for your best interests.
 Make the call early on to hire a criminal lawyer who will represent you and protect your rights in a criminal investigation.
-Our criminal defense lawyer is available 24/7 to help you (888) 239-9305.

 The best way to find out whether you have an active warrant is to call the office of the investigating agency or sheriff’s office.
 Bail bondsmen will usually look up whether there is an active warrant on you free of charge.
 For federal cases, it is more difficult because investigations are conducted more secretively.